lorcaheeney/tkmultikey/README.md

 ```python
 window.bind("ALL", start_game)
 ```
-The function passed in as the second argument can take either 1 or 0 argument.
-If it has no arguments it is simply run if it has 1 a list of the key symbols of all keys currently being pressed is passed as the argument.This feature is shown below in an example project to print the list of all keys being pressed.
+The function passed to the bind method to be called can take either 1 or no arguments.
+If it accepts one argument, without raising a `TypeError`, then a list of all the symbols of the keys currently being pressed is passed to it.
 ```python
 import tkinter
 import tkmultipy